isaacsmith1421/gym-python-excel-analytics-project/README.md

 Project Objectives:
-The project objectives consist of five core areas.
+The project objectives consist of five core areas:
 1: Automating Core Monthly Reporting
 This project replaces manual Excel work by using Python (Pandas) to ingest raw Excel sheets and automatically process:
 -Sales data